-- (1) Low intensity service establishments such as barber or beauty shops, shoe repair, laundry or dry-cleaning pick-up, tailors or dressmakers. - (2) Low intensity retail sales of items such as wearing apparel, toys, sundries and notions, books and stationery, luggage and jewelry and similar uses; but not sale of lumber, hardware or building materials or similar products. - (3) Art galleries, libraries, museums and cultural centers. - (4) Medical and dental offices, but not clinics or hospitals. - (5) Professional offices such as accountants, architects, attorneys, engineers, optometrists and similar uses. - (56) Business offices such as real estate broker, insurance agents, manufacturing agents and similar uses. - (7) Banks and financial institutions without drive-through facilities. - (8) Convenience food stores subject to the requirements of Chapter 13 without fuel sales. - (9) Restaurants without drive-through facilities. - . - (10) Government uses, buildings and facilities. - (11) Child care facilities in accordance with section 24-152. - (12) Residential use not to exceed the medium density category as established by the comprehensive plan. - (13) Mixed use projects combining the above permitted uses and those approved as a use-by-exception pursuant to subsection (c) below.
+- (1) Low intensity service establishments such as barber or beauty shops, shoe repair, laundry or dry cleaning pick-up, tailors or dressmakers. - (2) Low intensity retail sales of items such as wearing apparel, toys, sundries and notions, books and stationery, luggage and jewelry and similar uses; but not sale of lumber, hardware or building materials or similar products. - (3) Art galleries, libraries, museums and cultural centers. - (4) Medical and dental offices, but not clinics or hospitals. - (5) Professional offices such as accountants, architects, attorneys, engineers, optometrists and similar uses. - (6) Business offices such as real estate broker, insurance agents, manufacturing agents and similar uses. - (7) Banks and financial institutions without drive-through facilities. - (8) Convenience food stores without fuel sales, but not supermarkets. - (9) Restaurants without drive-through facilities. - (10) Government uses, buildings and facilities. - (11) Child care facilities in accordance with section 24-152. - (12) Residential use not to exceed the medium density category as established by the Comprehensive Plan. - (13) Mixed use projects combining the above permitted uses and those approved as a use-by-exception pursuant to subsection (c) below.